 "As a double amputee Vietnam veteran, Sam must prevent the suicide of a fellow hospital patient."

-On this day in 1995, Fox TV's The X-Files aired "D.P.O."
-This served as the third episode of the popular program's third season, and here's the plot summary as provided by IMDB.com:
+On this day in 1995 (in the U.S.), Fox TV's The X-Files aired "D.P.O."
+Officially, this served as the third episode of the popular program's third season, and here's the plot summary as provided by IMDB.com:

 "The agents investigate the deaths of several young people who were apparently struck by lightning in the same small town."